alexanderczigler/dotfiles/README.md

 Feel free to use any of this if you find it useful but do it at your own risk! :)

+NOTE: There may be a bit of a mix-up between intel and silicon stuff for macOS.
+So if something doesn't quite work it is probably adapted for silicon or vice versa.

 ## SSH

 Configure the ssh client to use and IdentityAgent for all hosts.
 Put the following lines in `~/.ssh/config`.
 NOTE: This is for macOS.